“Congratulations” is not the word I expected to hear when I reached out to tell people about my first real hater.

 “Nothing other people do is because of you.
 It is because of themselves.
 All people live in their own dream, in their own mind; they are in a completely different world from the one you live in.”

 My work resonated so much with her that she reacted from a deep emotional place.
 Pushing people into a visceral response with nothing more than the words I chose to string together in a particular order is the mission behind my writing.
-Granted, this is not the response I expected, but that is not up to me.
-People are going to respond based on their reality and perceptions.
-Once I have written and shared it, I do not own it anymore.

 Any press is good press

 I made the most of her hateful comments and shared them in a Medium Facebook group, of which I am a member.
 I asked the group members what they would do if they received this kind of comment from someone.

 This post led to over a hundred views and several new followers, who went and read my story.
 I also found out that the lady had shared her comment on her Facebook page because she felt so strongly that she was right.